Facebook Pixel

 • Delivered gift wrapped and boxed with a handwritten greeting card

-Prized for their tasty and reliable grapes, these vigorous vines can be planted out straight away or kept in a pot on a patio ready for a first harvest next year.
+Black Hamburg is a traditional German grape variety that has held is popularity for many years.
+Prized for their tasty and reliable grapes, these vigorous vines can be planted out straight away or kept in a pot on a patio ready for planting out in the spring.

 90cm tall in a 3L pot